HKEX Market Holidays

 2016 Hong Kong Stock Exchange Holidays

-The Hong Kong Stock Exchange is open five days per week for five and one half hours per day and is closed for fourteen holidays per year.
+The Hong Kong Stock Exchange is open five days per week for five hours per day and is closed for fourteen holidays per year.

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

 This section contains holidays for all years from 2019 to 2016.
 Click the tabs below to navigate to different years.

 When is the Next Hong Kong Stock Exchange Holiday?The next Hong Kong Stock Exchange holiday is National Day and will be observed on October 1, 2018 which is 4 days from now.

 List of 2016 Hong Kong Stock Exchange Market Holidays (14)

 |2016||New Year's Day||January 1, 2016||Closed (passed)|

 |2016||Lunar New Year's Day||February 9, 2016 †||Closed (passed)|

 |2016||Lunar New Year's Day||February 10, 2016 †||Closed (passed)|